Key Takeaways

 - You want to stay focused on your core business, not chase alerts

-It’s a full detection and response team, delivered as a service.
-No staffing.
-No complex installs.
-Just protection that scales with you.
-Gartner research shows MDR adoption among small businesses is rising, largely due to cost-effectiveness and ease of use.
+Where MDR helps: It's a full detection and response team delivered as a service.
+No staffing, no complex installs, just protection that scales with you.

 What Could Go Wrong?
 (Pitfalls You Should Know)

-No solution is perfect and picking between SIEM and MDR isn’t just about what sounds good on paper.
-It’s also about knowing the trade-offs upfront.
+Picking between SIEM and MDR isn't just about what sounds good on paper.
+It's about knowing the trade-offs upfront.

 If You're Considering SIEM

-A good SIEM doesn’t run itself.
-You’ll need analysts, engineers, and time lots of it to keep it effective.
-Many teams underestimate the internal lift required.
+3. It needs more people than you expect.
+A good SIEM doesn't run itself.
+You'll need analysts, engineers, and time to keep it effective.
+Many teams underestimate the internal lift.

 If You're Considering MDR